scolbert/SmokerController/ReadMe.txt

 After making changes to the front end
-    run webpack to bundle the changes into the app Navigate to SmokerController/src/main/resources/public/js using the cli
+    install webpack (using NPM) globally before trying to follow the remaining steps run webpack to bundle the changes into the app Navigate to SmokerController/src/main/resources/public/js using the cli
         type webpack on the command prompt